 Michael Chang

-I am a Research Scientist at Google DeepMind building Gemini and situated agents.
+I am a Research Scientist at Google DeepMind working on Project Astra and Gemini.

 During my Ph.D., I was fortunate to have interned at DeepMind and Meta AI.
 Besides my Ph.D. advisors, I have been fortunate to have received mentorship from Jürgen Schmidhuber, Josh Tenenbaum, Antonio Torralba, Honglak Lee, Will Whitney, Tejas Kulkarni, Ruben Villegas, and Yuting Zhang, who helped me begin my path into AI research.